Aseemruhel/-bharatsamvad-epaper/content/ticker.md

-HSBC India Manufacturing PMI rises to 55.0 in May, a three-month high AirTrunk announces $21 billion data centre near Mumbai India-Myanmar pledge to fast-track Kaladan and Trilateral Highway projects
+HSBC India Manufacturing PMI rises to 55.0 in May, a three-month high AirTrunk announces $21 billion data centre near Mumbai India-Myanmar pledge to fast-track Kaladan and Trilateral Highway projects Year after backing Pakistan during Operation Sindoor, Turkey publicly courts India for a reset India's rise no accident, achievement of hard work and able leadership: Putin at SPIEF 2026